-- Installing additional software packages.
-These packages are necessary to accomplish the steps in the QuickStart Instructions. - Setting up the network configuration to use the host PC with your target. - Disabling the firewall.
-If the firewall is enabled, you will have problems connecting to the target. - Setting up a TFTP server.
+- Install additional software packages.
+These packages are necessary to accomplish the steps in the Quick Start Instructions. - Set up the network configuration to use the host PC with your target. - Disable the firewall.
+If the firewall is enabled, you will have problems with connecting to the target. - Set up a TFTP server.
 You can use a TFTP server to download files (e.g. kernel and root file system images) to the target from within the target's boot loader.

-Installing Software Packages
+2.2.1 Installing Software Packages

-To accomplish the steps in the QuickStart Instructions you will have to install additional packages.
+To accomplish the steps in the Quick Start Instructions, you will have to install additional packages.